 In 1965, the HMA completed a restoration of the Home, showcasing it for the first time as a house museum.
 The group chose 1900 as the year it wanted to depict, choosing wallpapers that reflected that year.
 The caretakers continued to perform the maintenance and lead tours, but now lived off-site.

 After the Memorial and Home were shifted to the State of Ohio, the Ohio History Connection (Ohio Historical Association) renovated the 1920 Press House as a museum and gift shop.

 In April of 2016, the Harding Home Presidential Site, Ohio History Connection, and Marion Technical College announced a collaborative project called Harding 2020.
 The project includes the full restoration of the Harding Home, grounds, and Press House and the establishment of the Warren G. Harding Presidential Library and Museum.
-The project will be completed by 2020, which is the 100th anniversary of Harding’s famous front porch campaign and his election to the presidency.
+The project will be completed in 2020, which is the 100th anniversary of Harding’s famous front porch campaign and his election to the presidency.
 For more information on Harding 2020, visit our project page.